PowerPizza/Spy-Car-V2/readme.md

 To connect car and control it using smartphone hotspot settings should be:
 - SSID : **HKUCAK**
 - PASSWORD : **PROPLAYERS**

+## Docs
+Images of car as well as documents need to check out to re-construct the car are available  [here](https://drive.google.com/drive/u/0/folders/15_0nIZmF72Ep4HLzgKkicR30m6swGYk1)